Cohen-Or/cohen-or.github.io/posts/csm.md

  The ever rising amounts of digital data and the need to effectively search through it have led to significant progress in a family of algorithms in the domain of Information Retrieval that are known as Learning to Rank or **machine-learned ranking (MLR)**.
 These algorithms provide in response to a query a ranking of the results based on some metric of relevance.
 ![Learning to Rank](https://www.elastic.co/guide/en/elasticsearch/reference/current/images/search/learning-to-rank-overview.png)

 **LambdaMART** is a state-of-the-art MLR model developed by Christopher J.C.
-Burges and his colleagues at Microsoft Research[1].
+Burges and his colleagues at Microsoft Research [1].
 Under the hood, the ranking task is transformed into a pairwise classification or regression problem.
 That means you look at pairs of items at a time, come up with the optimal ordering for that pair of items, and then use it to come up with the final ranking for all the results.

 Like a good yogi, LambdaMART is both powerful and flexible, making it the go-to choice for a wide range of problems.
 For example, for ranked search results we can optimize it for precision in order to get only the most relevant results.
 In the case of CSM, we are interested in better predictions across the entire spectrum so maximizing a ranking-specific evaluation metric, such as **NDCG** (Normalized Discounted Cumulative Gain) will be a better fit.

 **MART** stands for Multiple Additive Regression Trees which means the algorithm uses gradient boosting with decision tress.
 Boosting trees are built iteratively, where each tree corrects the errors of the previous ones with the goal of optimizing ranking metrics like NDCG or Mean Reciprocal Rank (MRR).

 ## Leveraging MLR for CSM
-The advantage of these new MLR techniques in CSM and other financial applications stems from the fact that they circumvent the need to use a regression or classification loss functions and address the ranking quality directly.
+The advantage of these new MLR techniques in CSM and other financial applications stems from the fact that they circumvent the need to use a regression or classification loss functions for returns and address the ranking task directly.

-The research by Poh et. al [2] introduces a novel framework for using MLR to construct CSM portfolios and demonstrated the dramatic improvements in performance over other techniques of ranking momentum in financial assets.
+The research by Poh et. al [2] introduces a novel framework for using MLR to construct CSM portfolios and demonstrates the dramatic improvements in performance over other techniques of ranking momentum in financial assets.

 The proposed framework uses momentum indicators that are derived from historic daily prices of the past 3 to 12-months periods.
 These predictors are used to predict the one-month ahead winners and losers.
 One of these predictors is a sophisticated version of the MACD momentum indicator termed CTA Momentum that was originally introduced in [3].